-Viewed by Country Life magazine as one of the most beautiful historic houses in the country, the West Wing of Pitchford Hall is currently under restoration and is being turned into an eight double bedroom holiday let, sleeping 16.
+Viewed by Country Life magazine as one of the most beautiful historic houses in the country, the West Wing of Pitchford Hall is currently under restoration and is being turned into a seven double bedroomed holiday let, sleeping 14.
 We look forward to welcoming our holiday guests to the Hall in the near future.

-In Winter 2017, Pitchford Hall will become the flagship holiday let alongside the three other holiday lets currently hosting our guests on the Estate (Windy Mundy Farm, Stockbatch Granary and Tree House Barn).
+In May 2018, Pitchford Hall will become the flagship holiday let alongside the three other holiday lets currently hosting our guests on the Estate (Windy Mundy Farm, Stockbatch Granary and Tree House Barn).

-The restoration of the General's Quarters is already underway and we very much look forward to taking bookings in the near future.
-Please follow our restoration progress on Facebook, Twitter and Instagram @PitchfordEstate
+The restoration of the General's Quarters is almost finished and bookings have already opened through our agent - English Country Cottages.
+Please see the restoration progress on Facebook, Twitter and Instagram @PitchfordEstate